Episode

 .

-Michelle get the idol back.
-Nancy and the others come over to crowd around
+and lets Michelle get the idol back.
+Nancy and the others come over to crowd around her in celebration.

-her head sadly and lets her blowgun fall to the ground as tears come to
+Dana drops her head sadly and lets her blowgun fall to the ground as tears come to her eyes)

 .